 8.3 RUNNING CLOCK.
 Each quarter will use a running clock, except for the last two minutes of the fourth quarter, all overtime periods, and the last 10 seconds of the first 3 quarters.
 During running clock time, the clock will only stop for timeouts, free throws, injuries or at a referee’s discretion.
-Exception: If a Team is ahead by 20 points or more at any time in the 4th quarter or by 15 points or more in the final 2 minutes of the 4th quarter, the clock for the remainder of the 4th quarter will only stop for time-outs or at a referee’s discretion, even if the score differential later drops below these thresholds.
+Exception: If a Team is ahead by 20 points or more at any time in the 4th quarter or by 15 points or more in the final 2 minutes of the 4th quarter, the clock for the remainder of the 4th quarter will only stop for time-outs or at a referee’s discretion, unless the score differential later drops to 10 points or below.

 8.4.
 TIMEKEEPERS AND SCOREKEEPERS.
 Timekeepers and scorekeepers are prohibited from coaching, communicating with, or instructing Players during the game.
 No one under the age of 16 will be allowed at the scorer's table, unless specifically authorized by a Division Director.